govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 [`EventSourceMapping` AWS resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html)
 (an example can be found in the [SAM template](../../../infra/dequeue/function.yaml)).

-> Note: the number of TxMA events that are sent in a batch can be configuring by specifying the `BatchSize` on the `EventSourceMapping` resource.
+> The number of TxMA events that are sent in a batch can be configuring by specifying the `BatchSize` on the `EventSourceMapping` resource.

 3. #### Event validation